The Magnolia Farm 1835-1939

 death of his mother Adelaide, Howard auctioned off the famous Blue mansion and moved to Red Bank.

-to the right, we see Matawan becoming a bedroom community with James B commuting daily into the city in a scene that hasn't
+the right, we see Matawan becoming a bedroom community with James B commuting daily into the city in a scene that hasn't change

 After nearly 70 years, the Ryer tenure finally ends when James B Ryer sells the Magnolia Farm